ternes3/TouchControl-for-Android/README.md

 TouchControl for Android
 -------------------------
 This is a simple software to control your android device over adb.
-The linux version is written by Björn Ternes.
-Orginally windows version written by kjanku1 (https://github.com/kjanku1/WindowsApplication1)
+The qt version is written by ternes3.

+Orginally version written by kjanku1 (https://github.com/kjanku1/WindowsApplication1)
 This Software use droidAtScreen (which wasn't made by me) -> http://droid-at-screen.ribomation.com/

 # License

-> Copyright (c) 2014 Björn Ternes (ternes3) / reBT-SOFT
+> Copyright (c) 2014 ternes3 / reBTSOFT
 >
 > Permission is hereby granted, free of charge, to any person obtaining a copy
 > of this software and associated documentation files (the "Software"), to deal